 Our Swim4Life lessons are for children aged 3 and above, starting at foundation and going up to stage 10.
 Once stage 7 is achieved we have other aquatic lessons available; water polo, rookie lifeguard and advanced rookie lifeguard.

 To book onto our swimming lessons please contact our reception team (01325 406000) who can advise on the correct stage for your child.
 Once we have you booked on you will received a unique Swim4Life card, which will enable you to register onto our online swimming portal known as the Swim4Life Hub.
 If you have any queries about swimming lessons you can use our online form at the bottom of the page.

 There are ten stages - when you register your child we will determine what level your child is at.

-- Stage 3: Developing safe entries including submersion, travel up to 10 metres on the front and back, progress rotation skills and water safety knowledge.
-At this stage, the swimmer will be assessed without the use of aids or support
+Stage 3: Developing safe entries including submersion, travel up to 10 metres on the front and back, progress rotation skills and water safety knowledge.
+At this stage the swimmer will be assessed without the use of aids or support.

 How to Register